radekstepan/noted/README.md

 ## TODO

+-  8 Render `:keyword` when it begins on a newline as a code block in the UI
 - 34 Set gmail user (env) and use oauth to sign a user in
   - 13 Signin/out UI
   - 13 API